elastic/kibana/src/plugins/kibana_usage_collection/server/collectors/application_usage/README.md

 #### For a React Component

-For tracking an application view rendered using react the simplest way is to wrap your component with the `TrackApplicationView` Higher order component:
+For tracking an application view rendered using react the simplest way is to wrap your component with the `TrackApplicationView` Higher order component exposed from the `usageCollection` plugin.
+You will need to add the plugin to plugin's `kibana.json` file as an item in the `optionalPlugins` and `requiredBundles` declarations:

 kibana.json
 ```json